-As of September 30, 2013, USA Funds held net assets on behalf of the federal reserve fund of approximately \$193 million.
-Through September 30, 2013, the outstanding, unpaid, aggregate amount of principal and interest on loans that had been directly guaranteed by USA Funds under the Federal Family Education Loan Program was approximately \$61.6 billion.
-Also, as of September 30, 2013, USA Funds had operating fund assets totaling almost \$1.2 billion, which includes the \$193 million of net assets held on behalf of the Federal Reserve Fund.
+As of September 30, 2014, USA Funds held net assets on behalf of the federal reserve fund of approximately \$157 million.
+Through September 30, 2014, the outstanding, unpaid, aggregate amount of principal and interest on loans that had been directly guaranteed by USA Funds under the Federal Family Education Loan Program was approximately \$56.8 billion.
+Also, as of September 30, 2014, USA Funds had operating fund assets totaling almost \$1.3 billion, which includes the \$157 million of net assets held on behalf of the Federal Reserve Fund.

-USA Funds' "reserve ratio" complies with the U.S. Department of Education definition, which is determined by dividing the fund balance reserves, including non-cash allowance and other non-cash assets, in a guarantor's federal reserve fund, by the total amount of loans outstanding.
+USA Funds' "reserve ratio" complies with the U.S. Department of Education definition, which is determined by dividing the fund balance reserves in a guarantor's federal reserve fund, by the total amount of loans outstanding.
 Following this formula, the reserve ratio for the federal reserve fund administered by USA Funds for the last five fiscal years was as follows:

-Re serve Rati 0
+Reserve Ratio

-Fede ral Fiscal \ /ear
+Federal Fiscal Year

-Guarantor 2009 2010 2011 2012 2013
+Guarantor 2010 2011 2012 2013 2014

-United Student Aid Funds, Inc. 0.380% 0.400% 0.394% 0.354% 0.313%
+United Student Aid Funds, Inc. 0.400% 0.394% 0.354% 0.313% 0.277%